keycdn/cache-enabler/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A lightweight caching plugin for WordPress that makes your website faster by generating static HTML files.
-WebP and Gzip support included.

 == Description ==
 Cache Enabler is a simple, yet powerful WordPress caching plugin that is easy to use, needs minimal configuration, and best of all helps improve site performance for a faster load time.
-It creates static HTML files and stores them on the server's disk.
-This allows the web server to deliver the static HTML files avoiding resource intensive backend processes from the WordPress core, plugins, and database.
+It creates static HTML files of frontend pages and stores them on the server's disk.
+This allows the static HTML files to be delivered instead of generating pages on the fly, avoiding resource intensive backend processes from the WordPress core, plugins, and database.

 = Features =